HusamDin/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home changes the working directory to the user's home directory 3-listfiles lists current working directory files and subdirectories in long format 4-listfiles lists current working directory hidden files and subdirectories in long format
+2-bring_me_home changes the working directory to the user's home directory 3-listfiles lists current working directory files and subdirectories in long format 4-listfiles lists current working directory hidden files and subdirectories in long format 5-listfiles lists current working directory hidden files and subdirectories in long format with UIDS